John Fetterman: Tenure

 Fetterman supported Trump's decision to pull $400 million in federal funding from Columbia University over a perceived failure to crack down on pro-Palestinian protests that the Trump administration characterized as antisemitic.
 He has also supported Trump's crackdown on college student protesters.
 He has hosted no town-hall-style events since Trump's inauguration.
-Fetterman has criticized the support of some Senate Democrats for Mahmoud Khalil over his opposition to the Gaza war, calling Columbia "kind of ground zero of that monoculture run amok [where the administration] allowed antisemitism to take to take over".
+Fetterman has criticized the support of some Senate Democrats for Mahmoud Khalil over his opposition to the Gaza war, calling Columbia "kind of ground zero of that monoculture run amok [where the university administration] allowed antisemitism to take over".

 By March 2025, Fetterman had missed more roll-call votes than any other U.S. senator for the year: 18.4%.
 Eleven of his then 18 missed votes were on Thursdays.
 He had missed the fourth-most votes—over 21%—in the previous session of Congress.
 Fetterman explained that on Thursdays he often checked in with his father, who was recovering from a heart attack, and preferred spending Mondays with his children instead of attending procedural votes.
 He also criticized hearings as largely a waste of time for low-seniority senators, quit the Democratic Caucus group chat, and does not attend its weekly lunch.

+In September 2026, The Wall Street Journal reported that Fetterman had lost interest in many of the duties of being senator, writing that he "shows little interest in doing the job beyond cultivating relationships with conservative media figures and advocating for Israel."
+A group of disabled veterans who traveled to Washington, D.C. to discuss health care with Fetterman were told that Fetterman was too ill to meet with them; less than an hour later, Fetterman appeared in his office and said he was scheduled to appear on Fox News to discuss Israel.
+Fetterman privately expressed disinterest in meeting with officials from the Children's Hospital of Philadelphia to discuss Medicaid cuts.
+When an aide texted him that these officials were "worried about vaccines and Medicaid cuts", Fetterman replied, "Well I'm not."
+Fetterman declined to attend the joint funerals of three police officers killed in York, Pennsylvania, complaining to a staff member that the funeral schedule was too long.
+When State Senator Anthony Hardy Williams brought a busload of constituents to Washington, D.C. to meet with Pennsylvania legislators, Fetterman was the only one who declined to meet with them.
+Williams said Fetterman "was available.
+He just chose not to meet with us."
+The Wall Street Journal reported that Fetterman was displeased with Chuck Schumer for failing to give him a seat on the Senate Foreign Relations Committee.
+In September 2026, former Fetterman staffers created an anonymous account on X and threatened to release additional allegations about his conduct in office.
+Fetterman called the allegations "lies, half-truths, innuendos, smears and anonymous" attacks from disgruntled former employees.